LMERC services include:

 EAL Collection contains resources for teaching students from language backgrounds other than English.
 These include practical resources, materials to meet the needs of EAL students across the curriculum, cultural background information, refugee and welfare issues and theoretical materials on second language acquisition and EAL methodology.
 The library also carries a good selection of kits (book and CD) and reading sets to assist teachers in providing a variety of materials in their classroom.

-The Multicultural Education Collection contains resources to support schools in the incorporation of multicultural perspectives into all aspects of the school experience.
+The LMERC collection contains resources to support schools to incorporate multicultural perspectives into all aspects of the school experience.
 These include resources to support the elimination of racism.
-There are support materials for curriculum development as well as videos, posters and a large collection of culturally inclusive picture story books.
-The resource centre also collects fiction to support Multicultural Education and staff can advise on relevant fiction for students.
+Support materials in all formats including a large collection of culturally inclusive picture story books and fiction suitable for young adults is available.

 LMERC holds an extensive collection to support studies of Asia in schools.
-These include classroom practice resources and curriculum planning materials across a range of domains and year levels.
-This part of the collection includes a small selection of realia such as puppets, toys and a collection of videos and music CDs which may be used as an entry point for studies of Asia in the classroom.
+These include teacher and classroom resources in all formats across a range of domains and year levels.
+This part of the collection includes a large selection of games, props and realia such as Lunar New Year decorations, wall hangings, puppets, toys and a collection of videos and music CDs.

 Human Rights Education